mr-adult/SimpleML/lib/README.md

 If you plan to include any SimpleML in your rust code or build system, consider using [simpleml_macro](https://crates.io/crates/simpleml_macro) to maintain everything in valid SML format.
+Note that this does not play well with rust-analyzer and may cause phantom errors to be shown which still compile successfully.

 ## Writing